What is TraceMyIP.org?

 How does TraceMyIP compare to other website statistics systems such as Google Analytics, Webalizer Stats, Statcounter & AWstats for example?

 TraceMyIP.org is a unique platform with features not available in other web visitor tracker systems.
 Particularly, it allows you to conduct a long term surveillance of individual visitors and observe their IP address changes in real-time.
 Instead of tracking by IP address, you can track by a computer ID.
-TraceMyIP.org also provides you the tools to control delivery of website content, protect contact forms and other documents on a geo location level, control file and document downloads, schedule specific pages to be shown at specific times or to specific visitors.
-The tools that are available to you will help protect website content from being served to a narrowly defined audience.
+TraceMyIP.org also provides you the tools to control delivery of website content, protect contact forms and other documents on a geo location level, control file and document downloads and schedule specific pages to be shown at specific times or to specific visitors.
+The tools that are available to you will help protect website content and prevent secure content from being served to a narrowly defined audience.
 Scheduled and instant email alerts allow for conducting a long term surveillance for specific individuals.
 Never miss a visit and get email notifications delivered on an hourly, daily, weekly and monthly basis.

 My website serves content to European Union member states and is a subject to the EU GDPR regulation.
 What can I do to achieve a better compliance that requires me to get each visitor's consent before collecting full statistics?